nurudeensulaimon/Classification_Trees/README.md

 # 020916_Classification_Trees

-Code for the Tuesday, 09 February Meetup
+Data and code for the Tuesday, 09 February Meetup.

+Technical leader: Rick Jones